jsbaker760/highres_dynamics/README.md

 Highly-resolved within-species dynamics in the human facial skin microbiome
 =======================
-The manuscript corrosponding to this repo has not been peer reviewed, and this repository is likely to be ammended before publication
+The manuscript corrosponding to this repo has not been peer reviewed, and this repository is likely to undergo additional ammendments before publication
 =======================

 This repository contains all code necessary to reproduce the analyses described in: